Are a GED and a diploma the same thing?

 Yes!
 According to GED.com, 98% of colleges accept applicants with a GED.
 While there are a select few colleges that don’t accept it, for the most part you shouldn’t have an issue.
 However, if your plan is to enter college, a diploma may be slightly more advantageous to you.
 Here’s why:

-1. High school diplomas are accepted at all colleges.
+High school diplomas are accepted at all colleges.

-While this doesn’t mean that all colleges will accept you if you have a high school diploma, this means that all colleges will accept a diploma as proof of high school completion.
+accept a diploma as proof of high school completion.
 While a GED is accepted at most colleges, it may be a good idea to check in with an admissions representative from some of your top schools to see what they require.

-2. A high school GPA is one of the main considerations for college acceptance.
+A high school GPA is one of the main considerations for college acceptance.

 Your GPA, or grade point average, is one of the main factors colleges will take into account when accepting a new student.
 Although GED test scores can take its place, a solid GPA can help you stand out from the crowd.

-3. A diploma holder’s class rank can make them more appealing in a competitive school.
+A diploma holder’s class rank can make them more appealing in a competitive school.

 Your class rank is what tells your college’s admissions department how you did versus all the other students in the same exact learning environment as you.
 Because a GED exam is just a test, there’s no class rank to compare.
 However, you can still appear more attractive to a college with extracurriculars, volunteering, and your college entrance exam test scores (such as the SAT or ACT exams) in order to give you an edge on the competition.

-4. Some financial aid might not be available to you.
+Some financial aid might not be available to you.

-In order to become eligible for federal student aid, the government requires you to show that you’re qualified to obtain a college education.
+become eligible for federal student aid, the government requires you to show that you’re qualified to obtain a college education.
 High school diploma recipients that have earned good grades may also qualify for additional financial aid which GED recipients would not be eligible for.

 GED vs. high school diploma: which is the best fit for you?